akshaysmenon93/rick-morty-rrt/README.md

-# Rick and Morty sample application build using React Redux and Typescript
+# Rick and Morty sample application using React, Redux & Typescript

 To run the project :